crowdin/mobile-sdk-android/README.md

 ```
 Crowdin will start using strings of the new locale.

 3. For displaying a string, Crowdin tries to find that in dynamic strings, and will use bundled version as fallback.
-In the other words, Only the new provided strings will be overriden and for the rest the bundled version will be used.
+In the other words, Only the new provided strings will be overridden and for the rest the bundled version will be used.

 4. If your application uses `adnroidx` and crowdin imported as a module you'll need to add next lines in the `gradle.properties` file:
 ```java